-- Community services districts providing police, recreation, water, wastewater, and solid waste services. - Fire protection districts. - Healthcare districts. - Park and recreation districts. - School districts and a community college district. - Water districts, irrigation districts, and sanitary sewer districts providing water and wastewater services. - Reclamation districts and a municipal improvement district providing flood protection and levee and drainage maintenance services.
+- Community services districts providing police, recreation, water, wastewater, and solid waste services. - Fire protection districts. - Healthcare districts. - Park and recreation districts. - School districts and a community college district. - Water districts, irrigation districts, and sanitary sewer districts providing water and wastewater services - Reclamation districts and a municipal improvement district providing flood protection and levee and drainage maintenance services.

 The Contra Costa Local Agency Formation Commission (LAFCO) regulates the jurisdictional boundaries of all cities and special districts, affecting which agencies provide services to a given area.
 Properties inside city limits receive certain services from the incorporated city, such as law enforcement.
 Fire protection, parks and recreation, and various other services may be provided by the city or a special district, or a combination of both.
 Other countywide services, like health and human services, hazardous materials response, and criminal justice, are provided by the County.
-As such, the County operates at many levels, simultaneously providing mandated countywide services and local services to unincorporated areas, and local special districts.
+As such, the County operates at many levels, simultaneously providing mandated countywide services and local services to unincorporated areas, and coordinating with the activities of State agencies, cities, and regional and local special districts.